 Design and Methods of the Study

 For this study, researchers used a topical formulation of CBD in combination with palmitoylethanolamide (PEA) – with both ingredients being considered active ingredients of interest in this context.
 The topical was produced to Good Manufacturing Practice standards and is commercially available to customers.
-For comparison to standard treatment, researchers also used topical corticosteroid (mometasone 0.1% – a class III corticosteroid).
+For comparison to standard treatment, researchers also used topical corticosteroid.

 12-O-tetradecanoylphorbol-13-acetate (TPA) is traditionally used to study various forms of inflammatory skin disorders such as AD, allergic contact dermatitis, and psoriasis.
 In this study, TPA-induced ear oedema (swelling) was utilised as the chosen model of skin inflammation.

 A total of 35 male Swiss Webster mice were divided into four treatment groups.
-Group 1 was treated on the ear with TPA vehicle and received no further treatment, serving as a control group; group 2 mice were exposed to TPA and served as a control group for TPA treatment; group 3 mice were exposed to TPA and subsequently treated with topical corticosteroid, mometasone (0.1%); finally, group 4 mice were exposed to TPA and subsequently treated with the test product containing CBD (0.9%) and PEA.
+Group 1 was treated on the ear with TPA vehicle and received no further treatment, serving as a control group; group 2 mice were exposed to TPA and served as a control group for TPA treatment; group 3 mice were exposed to TPA and subsequently treated with topical corticosteroid.
+Finally, group 4 mice were exposed to TPA and subsequently treated with the test product containing CBD (0.9%) and PEA.

 Results of the study

-Mice that were treated with mometasone furoate (corticosteroid) ointment showed a significant reduction in the difference between the left and right ear calliper, from maximum edema, after 8-, 24-, and 48-hours post-challenge period.
+Mice that were treated with a topical corticosteroid ointment showed a significant reduction in the difference between the left and right ear calliper, from maximum edema, after 8-, 24-, and 48-hours post-challenge period.
 In comparison, test product containing CBD (0.9%) and PEA yielded a smaller, yet still significant, reduction in the difference in ear calliper.

-When compared to the TPA control group (group 2), treatment with CBD and PEA and treatment with mometasone both resulted in a significant difference in mean change in ear calliper at 24 and 48 hours.
+When compared to the TPA control group (group 2), treatment with CBD and PEA and treatment with a topical corticosteroid both resulted in a significant difference in mean change in ear calliper at 24 and 48 hours.